top of page

-To put it broadly, project management is the implementation of a carefully thought-out project plan, that typically involves the supervision of funds, time and resources.
-While this only scratches the surface of what it entails, it is already evident that project management is an important practice that can greatly contribute to the success of a venture.
+Project management is the implementation of a carefully thought-out project plan, that typically involves the supervision of funds, time, and resources.
 Whether it be a creative project or a technical one, poor project management may lead to:

-To avoid these potential issues, it’s important to start learning and utilising the principals of project management for your next endeavours—but where exactly do you start?
+To avoid these potential issues, it’s important to start learning and utilising the principles of project management for your next endeavours—but where exactly should you start?

 1. Project Management JumpStart by Kim Heldman